-Crafting comes in many forms – crocheting, sewing, knitting, jewellery making, card making, candle making, chocolate making, soap making and baking and decorating cakes.
+Crafting comes in many forms – crocheting, sewing, knitting, embroidery, jewellery making, card making, candle making, chocolate making, soap making and baking and decorating cakes.
 There is truly a unique crafting experience for all interests and ages.
 It depends on your personal interests, your materials of choice and level of expertise, as well as finding relevant resources to improve your crafting skills.

 Taking a serious interest in crafting can be a spiritual and textural experience that is likely to change your life in wonderful ways.
 Crafting is a magnificent exercise for your brain that helps you to remain youthful beyond your years.
 It may even become a mindfulness practice that stretches into a meditation of sorts, which has a positive impact on your health and wellbeing.